matomo-org/developer-documentation/docs/generated/master/Piwik/ScheduledTask.md

 <a name="getMethodParameter" id="getMethodParameter"></a>
 ### `getMethodParameter()`

-Returns the a value that will be passed to the method when executed, or `null` if no value will be supplied.
+Returns the value that will be passed to the method when executed, or `null` if no value will be supplied.

 #### Signature